Clade: History of nomenclature and taxonomy

 Early phylogenetic tree by Haeckel, 1866.
 Groups once thought to be more advanced, such as birds ("Aves"), are placed at the top.

 The idea of a clade did not exist in pre-Darwinian Linnaean taxonomy, which was based by necessity only on internal or external morphological similarities between organisms.
 Many of the better known animal groups in Linnaeus's original Systema Naturae (mostly vertebrate groups) do represent clades.
 The phenomenon of convergent evolution is responsible for many cases of misleading similarities in the morphology of groups that evolved from different lineages.

 With the increasing realization in the first half of the 19th century that species had changed and split through the ages, classification increasingly came to be seen as branches on the evolutionary tree of life.
 The publication of Darwin's theory of evolution in 1859 gave this view increasing weight.
 In 1876 Thomas Henry Huxley, an early advocate of evolutionary theory, proposed a revised taxonomy based on a concept strongly resembling clades, although the term clade itself would not be coined until 1957 by his grandson, Julian Huxley.

 German biologist Emil Hans Willi Hennig (1913–1976) is considered to be the founder of cladistics.

 He proposed a classification system that represented repeated branchings of the family tree, as opposed to the previous systems, which put organisms on a "ladder", with supposedly more "advanced" organisms at the top.

 Taxonomists have increasingly worked to make the taxonomic system reflect evolution.
 When it comes to naming, this principle is not always compatible with the traditional rank-based nomenclature (in which only taxa associated with a rank can be named) because not enough ranks exist to name a long series of nested clades.
 For these and other reasons, phylogenetic nomenclature has been developed; it is still controversial.

-As an example, see the full current classification of Anas platyrhynchos (the mallard duck) with 40 clades from Eukaryota down by following this Wikispecies link and clicking on "Expand".
+As an example, see the full classification of Anas platyrhynchos (the mallard duck) with over 40 clades from Eukaryota down by following this Wikispecies link and clicking on "Expand".

 The name of a clade is conventionally a plural, where the singular refers to each member individually.
 A unique exception is the reptile clade Dracohors, which was made by haplology from Latin "draco" and "cohors", i.e. "the dragon cohort"; its form with a suffix added should be e.g. "dracohortian".